MicroEJ/docs/ApplicationDeveloperGuide/microjs/introduction.rst

 What is MicroJS ?
 =================

 MicroJS is the support in the MicroEJ engine of the JavaScript language in its ECMA 5.1 version.
-A few features are have been voluntarily removed, see `:ref:limitations`.
+A few features are have been voluntarily removed, see :ref:`microjs.limitations`.